-Surveys had been conducted approximately twice monthly between August 31 and October 30.
-However, sampling methodology was altered as described in Section 3.2.8 in 2013 due to availability of survey crews.
+Prior to 2013, surveys had been conducted approximately twice monthly between August 31 and 2013 due to availability of survey crews.
 Crews conduct surveys by walking in or along the streams and counting all live kokanee.
 Tally counters are used to keep track of fish numbers.
 Large masses of kokanee are estimated in some pools located in Company and Blackberry creeks (Stone and Fielder 2004).
 Kokanee spawning ground surveys were not conducted in 2013 by Chelan PUD due to: 1) inability to access Company and Blackberry Creek survey index reaches from closure of the road due to slides; and 2) unavailability of Chelan PUD staff.
-Chelan PUD staff will coordinate with NPS staff to ensure that kokanee spawning surveys can be conducted in 2014 to the greatest extent practicable.
+Chelan PUD staff will coordinate with NPS staff to ensure that kokanee spawning surveys can be conducted in 2015 to the greatest extent practicable.